vic-ma/howtodismantle.github.io/_posts/2025-05-20-Rain-or-Shine-Visualizing-Weather-Data-with-openweathermap.org-and-Peakboard.md

   - name: WeatherForecast.pbmx
     url: /assets/2025-05-20/WeatherForecast.pbmx
 ---
-Openweathermap.org is a very simple, easy-to-use weather API provider for any place in the world.
-It's the data backend for lots of website, apps and other applications.
-And the best thing: Some API endpoints are free of charge as long as we only use a limited number of calls.
-In this wrticle we will learn, how to use the openweathermap.org API for the current weather but also to build a weather forecast for the next days.
-Beside the API calls we will discuss some topics around time formatting and how to set an image dynmically by using a LUA script.
-The screenshot shows the final result of the application we will build.
+[OpenWeatherMap](https://openweathermap.org) provides a simple, easy-to-use weather API for anywhere in the world.
+It runs in the data backend of many website, apps, and other applications.
+And here's the best thing: Some API endpoints are free of charge, so long as you don't exceed a certain quota.

+In this article, we will explain how to use the OpenWeatherMap API for the current weather, and how to build a weather forecast for the next few days.
+We will also discuss how to handle time formatting, and how to set an image dynmically, with LUA.
+This is the final result of the application we will build:

 ![image](/assets/2025-05-20/010.png)